 Angelica dropped her dreamy eyelids again and sat in silence for a long while.
 When she finally looked at me, I sensed at once that I was the one who was off-track.
 “I’m sorry, Linda, if this isn’t what you want to hear, but your relationship with Hank isn’t working because he’s not your destined love.”
 I burst into tears; she reached over and handed me a box of tissues.
 “What I’m getting at is that your true love isn’t here in the U.S.”

 “No, your future spouse is waiting for you in Europe.”

 Europe?
 My eyes widened.
 “Can you tell me what he looks like?”

 Angelica squinted and moments later said, “I see a tall man with glasses.”
 That certainly narrows the field down to a few million.
 His image was “fuzzy,” which meant he wasn’t coming into my life for a while.
 It seemed that my “Higher Guides” didn’t want me to know more details.
 “But don’t worry, Linda,” Angelica added.
-“Your Russian grandmother’s spirit is watching over you.
+“The spirit of your Russian grandmotherer is watching over you.
 She’ll lead you to the right place.”

 “Would that be Russia?”

 “Not necessarily.”
 She tossed aside a few shimmery strands of silver-gray hair.
 “But I believe a Russian icon will lead you to your future husband.”
 That seemed highly doubtful, as I hadn’t seen a Russian icon up close in years.